PoterekM/php-shoes/README.md

 ## Description

-_This project allows a hair salon to add hair stylists, view all stylists, as well as add and view clients for each stylist by clicking the stylist's name._
+_This project allows a user to input shoe stores as well as different types of stores.
+The user has the option to browse by shoes and see the store location or look through shoes a certain location carries._

 ## Setup/Installation Requirements